BaMurat/petclinic-microservices-with-db/HandsonREADME2.md

 - Delete .m2 directory under /home/ec2-user/ to see if dependies download from the Nexus server.

-- run the mvn command to see if it is worked.
+- run the mvn command to see if it is worked under petclinic main repo directory.

 ``` bash
 ./mvnw clean package
 ```
+* check if .m2/repository and nexus_dashboard/browse/maven_central has the same packages

 - Add distributionManagement element given below to your pom.xml file after `</dependencies>` line.
 Include the endpoints to your maven-releases and maven-snapshots repos.
 Change localhost >>>> Private ip of your server.